2022 royal tour of Canada

 The 2022 royal tour of Canada by Charles, Prince of Wales and Camilla, Duchess of Cornwall, took place from 17 to 19 May 2022, as part of the Canadian celebrations of the Queen's Platinum Jubilee.
 During the three-day tour, the couple visited communities throughout Newfoundland and Labrador, the National Capital Region, and the Northwest Territories.
 Also, the tour had a special focus on reconciliation with Indigenous peoples, which the Prince framed as a "vital process".

 Background

 Ahead of their visit, the Prince of Wales and the Duchess of Cornwall visited Canada House in London on 12 May.
 The couple viewed art on display from the Shenkman Indigenous Art Collection, met members of the Canadian diaspora, and watched a small performance.

-Canadian High Commissioner Ralph Goodale said that the Crown and Canada have a "very egalitarian" relationship.
+Canadian High Commissioner to the United Kingdom Ralph Goodale said that the Crown and Canada have a "very egalitarian" relationship.
 He said it is not about empire, but Commonwealth, and the relationship "constantly reviews itself in modern terms, and that is the secret of its longevity".